activeagenda/aa-patch/Readme.md

 For details how to install the framework and the  [BOf::](https://activeagenda.github.io) look at https://github.com/activeagenda/documentation

-For a system demo browse to http://demo-s1st.cloudapp.net
+For a Actiev Agenda and [BOf::](https://activeagenda.github.io)  demo browse to http://demo-s1st.cloudapp.net